fecgov/fec-cms/README.md

 ### Generating code.json

 Code.gov uses the code.json file located at fec.gov/code.json to inventory our repositories.
-The file is generated using [LLNL's scraper tool](https://github.com/LLNL/scraper).
-Follow the instructions in scraper's README file to generate a new code.json, or manually update as needed.
+The file is generated using [LLNL’s scraper tool](https://github.com/LLNL/scraper).
+Follow the instructions in scraper’s README file to generate a new code.json, or manually update as needed.

 Examples of code.json files: https://github.com/GSA/code-gov/blob/master/METADATA_EXAMPLES.md